wilberninsiima/django-epos/README.md

 - Login Page with User authentication
 - User Access control and Management
+  - User Account Registration
+  - Password forgot, and reset
 - Dashboard Page with statistics and graphs
 - DataTables with print, copy, to CSV, and to PDF buttons
 - Product Categories Management (CRUD)
 - Point of Sale (POS)
   - Search and add product to list
   - Graphically (GUI) picking items from list
   - Calculate automatically the subtotal, grand total, tax amount
   - Update Item Quantity and Recalculate Total
   - Sale validation paid amount and at least one product
 - Sales Management
   - List all Sales
   - View Sale details
   - Print Sales Receipt